Rajdip019/flexauth/docs/local-setup/readme.md

 ### Step 3: Spinning up Docker Containers

-Not it's time to run the docker container by running this following command (Make sure you have Docker installed)
+Now it's time to run the docker container by running this following command (Make sure you have Docker installed)

 ```
 docker compose up

 ```
+This command will start the container and watch the /src folder for any changes.
+If there are any modifications to the content inside /src, the container will automatically hot reload to reflect those changes.

 Note:- If there's any changes outside of the `/src` directory like- `cargo.toml` file, Make sure to stop the container and run the docker container with `--build` flag